Bobo (gorilla)

 Bobo (1951–1968) was a western lowland gorilla (Gorilla gorilla gorilla) who was a prominent feature of Woodland Park Zoo in Seattle, Washington, United States, from 1953 until his early death at 17 (less than half his normal lifespan).
-As a publicly accessible gorilla in the wake of King Kong, Bobo was one of Seattle's most prominent attractions before the construction of the Space Needle and the introduction of professional sports to the city.
+As a publicly accessible gorilla in the wake of King Kong, Bobo was Seattle's most prominent attraction before the construction of the Space Needle and the introduction of professional sports to the city.
 After his death, Bobo's skin was stuffed and placed on display at Seattle's Museum of History and Industry.
 The remainder of his body was turned over to the University of Washington's Burke Museum of Natural History and Culture for research purposes; however, the skull went missing shortly after his autopsy and wasn't reunited with the rest of the skeleton until 2007.

 Life

 Bobo was born in French Equatorial Africa sometime in 1951.
 When Bobo was approximately 2 weeks old, William "Gorilla Bill" Said captured him after killing the gorilla's mother, an acceptable and even admired practice at the time.
 Bobo was the youngest gorilla ever captured at the time, and no zoo wanted to buy him.
 Said took Bobo back to his home in Columbus, Ohio, USA, where Said's mother looked after the infant ape.
 Several months later, Bill Lowman, a fisherman from Washington state, purchased Bobo from Said while looking for a chimpanzee as a present for his parents, Raymond and Jean Lowman.
 Bill enlisted his aunt to drive Bobo to the Lowman family home in Anacortes, a town on Fidalgo Island in Skagit County.

 Bobo was brought to Anacortes and lived in the Lowman family home.
 He quickly became a tourist attraction when word got around that a family had a gorilla living in their home.
 Over the next two years, the Lowmans raised Bobo as if he were a human until his size and strength posed issues too serious to ignore.
 Jean Lowman kept detailed accounts of the destruction Bobo wrought on their house and possessions.
 The Lowmans decided they could no longer take care of Bobo in their home, and sold him to the Woodland Park Zoo in Seattle in 1953.

 At the zoo, Bobo became a big tourist attraction.
 The zoo was able to use the publicity surrounding Bobo to garner public support for a new primate house.
 While at the zoo, Bobo never forgot about the Lowmans, instantly recognizing any of them when they came to visit.
 In 1956, the zoo introduced a female gorilla named Fifi to Bobo's cage in the hopes that they would mate.
 Although Fifi remained with Bobo until his death, they never mated, which perplexed zookeepers and the media who followed them.